JasonBock/Rocks/docs/notes/212 - Rocks Engine v3.md

 * DONE - DelegateInvokeMethod on TypeReferenceModel is IMethodSymbol, and that's wrong

 Model tests
-* Need to do MockModelTests like I have MockInformationTests
+* DONE - Need to do MockModelTests like I have MockInformationTests
 * Tests for the remaining models

+Do I look at generic constraints, and look at types used in the constraints to see if they have any obsolete members?
+E.g. ComputeSharp, D2D1TransformMapper<>

 Reminders:
 * Remove Unsafe.As<>().
 Probably no good reason to have it.
 Look for "global::System.Runtime.CompilerServices.Unsafe.As".
 Will cause some churn, but...probably for the best.
 * Use WriteLines() wherever possible.
 Examples
     * ShimBuilderV3.Build()
 * DONE - The compilation should only be in the models, not the builders.
+* XML comments
-* Update all XML doc elements
+  * Update all XML doc elements in Rocks
+  * Consider generating XML comments (may end up being useful)
 * On all the models, ensure all properties are EquatableArray<>, NOT ImmutableArray<>
 * Remove unnecessary usings everywhere
 * ConfigurationValues should go away
 * Add these projects back in:
-    * Rocks.IntegrationTests
+    * DONE - Rocks.IntegrationTests
-    * Rocks.CodeGenerationTests
+    * DONE - Rocks.CodeGenerationTests
     * Rocks.Performance
     * Rocks.PerformanceTests